-- ENTR 545 New Venture Resource Requirements (4 units - offered all quarters except summer):Examines the strategies and techniques employed by entrepreneurs to identify and access critical resources.
-Special emphasis on marshaling internal and external resources such as advisors, board of directors, social networks and other key tangibles and intangibles.
-Comment: We recommend you take this course concurrently with ENTR 544.
+- ENTR 5450 Resources for the Entrepreneur (3 units - offered Fall/Spring semester):Strategies and techniques employed by entrepreneurs to identify and access critical resources.
+Special emphasis on developing resource projections, negotiation, marshaling internal and external resources and team formation.
+Comment: We recommend you take this course concurrently with ENTR 5430 or 5440.

 Required Reflective Essay: